CharlesKasasira/javascript/README.md

 # Javascript
-This includes some of the projects i have tried out using javascript.
+This repository includes some of the projects i have tried out using javascript.

-Plus some of the important information, like Data Structure and Algorithms still using javascript
+Data Structure and Algorithms still using javascript

 ## Javascript Projects